Tanner-Davison/pgpool-cpp/README.md

 - **Minimal Overhead**: Low memory and CPU overhead per connection
 - **Scalable**: Handles hundreds of concurrent requests efficiently
 - **Memory Efficient**: Uses smart pointers for automatic cleanup
+- **Optimized Queries**: Prepared statements and parameterized queries for security and performance

 ## 🧪 Testing and Validation

-The project includes a simple test harness in `main.cpp` that demonstrates:
+The project includes a comprehensive test harness in `main.cpp` that demonstrates:
-- Pool initialization
+- Database connection and pool initialization
+- Table creation and management
+- Data insertion and modification
+- Query execution and result processing
-- Connection acquisition and return
+- Pool statistics and monitoring
-- Active/total connection counting
 - RAII behavior verification

 ## 🔍 Key Implementation Details